chmeee/inspiring_films/README.md

 # Inspiring films

 This is the list of films that I find inspiring.
+It's still work in progress.

 It includes films I haven't watched and want to do so, films I watched a long ago and I want to see them again and films thta I have already watched recently.

+Please, feel free to fork it and add your favorite and inspiring movies, too.

 ## Recently watched
   * **Upstream Color** (2013), by Shane Carruth ([imdb](http://www.imdb.com/title/tt2084989/))